bent10/vite-plugins/packages/plugin-marked-mpa/readme.md

 - `pages`: Specifies the directory where your Markdown pages are located.

+- `ignore`: An array of glob pattern to exclude page files from processing, relative to the `pages` directory.

 - `partials`: Directory that contains partial templates.

 - `layouts`: Configuration options for layouts.
 Refer to the documentation of [`marked-hook-layout`](https://github.com/bent10/marked-extensions/tree/main/packages/hook-layout) for details.